sitraka-/decolonial-futures/design-as-cosmological-expression.md

 <style>.h1 header:after { content: "Sitraka Rakotoniaina — @sitraka___ / sitraka@vvfa.space";color: #fff;}</style>
     <h1 class="NT" style="font-family:'HND' !important;text-transform: uppercase !important;line-height: 0.9;font-size: 6rem !important;" >Between Imaginaries & Systems</h1>
     <aside class="notes">
-    I’m not interested in imagination as something separate from systems, like a sort of poetic aside to technical function.
-Instead, I like to explore how imaginaries are woven into the fabric of systems: in machines that shape how we move, in tools that derive sounds and music from what we see.
-They shape what is designed, what is excluded, and what is made operational.
-A gesture, a sound, a rhythm can all be the outputs of logics inherited from elsewhere: scientific infrastructures, computational training sets, embedded values coded into how things function.
-Obviously, design does not sit outside these structures, it works within them by reinforcing their assumptions or twisting their logic. in other words, systems are carriers of worldview.
+    - I’m not interested in imagination as something separate from systems, like a sort of poetic aside to technical function.
+Instead, I d'like to explore how imaginaries are woven into the fabric of systems: in machines that shape how we move, in tools that derive sounds and music from what we see, and so on.<br>
+    - They shape what is designed, what is excluded, and what is made operational.
+A gesture, a sound, a rhythm can all be the outputs of logics inherited from elsewhere: scientific infrastructures, computational training sets, embedded values coded into how things function. <br>
+    - Obviously, design does not sit outside of these structures, it works within them by reinforcing their assumptions or twisting their logic. in other words, systems are carriers of worldview.
 They embed logic, hierarchy, narrative.
 To design a system is to give form to an imaginary, to make it operational.</aside>
 </section>

 <section data-state=h1 data-background-image="assets/imgs/ggrr.png">
     <h1 class="NT" style="font-family:'HND' !important;text-transform: uppercase !important;line-height: 0.9;font-size: 6rem !important;" >Between Cosmologies & Materials</h1>
     <aside class="notes">
         I’m not interested in cosmologies as abstract belief systems floating above the world.
 Every cosmology is material not only in objects or artefacts, but in how it arranges life, bodies, actions.
-What matters is the affordances it enables, the behaviours it scripts, the relations it structures.
-Even a policy has material consequences; it shapes who can move, who can breathe, who can speak.
-Even digital materials like data sets, interfaces, code, carry cosmological weight, shaping how the world is sensed, categorised, or made actionable.
-Materials are not passive carriers of meaning; they are active participants in how cosmologies are enacted and felt.
+What matters to me is the affordances it enables, the behaviours it scripts, the relations it structures.
+The same way a policy has material consequences; it shapes who can move, who can breathe, who can speak.
+Even digital materials like data sets, interfaces, code, carry cosmological weight, shaping how the world is sensed, categorised, or made actionable. <br><br>Materials are not passive carriers of meaning; they are active participants in how cosmologies are enacted and felt.
 I'm interested in exploringe how ideas emerge through materials, and how materials carry, distort, or resist those ideas.
     </aside>
 </section>